US dollar share of global currency reserves hits 4-year low: IMF

 Allocated reserves now include part of China's official reserves, with full currency allocation disclosure set to take two to three years.
 With China's disclosure, the share of allocated reserves as a percentage of the total increased to 87.69 from 85.39 per cent.

-Global unallocated reserves, or those that have not been reported to the IMF, fell to US$1.41 trillion from US$1.65 trillion in the previous quarter.
+Global unallocated reserves, or those that have not been reported to the IMF, fell to US$1.406 trillion from US$1.650 trillion in the previous quarter.

 Unallocated reserves represented only 12.31 per cent of total global FX reserves, down from 14.6 per cent in the third quarter.
 It is widely believed in the currency market that part of China's reserves were in the unallocated pool.